Lampang Airfield Complex: Hang Chat

-Hang Chat Airfield, also known as Lampang NW is the Westerly satellite airfield in the Lampang Airfield Complex.
-It begun construction in August 1944 by the Japanese Army.
+Hang Chat Airfield, also known as Lampang NW, is the Westerly satellite airfield in the Lampang Airfield Complex.
+Its construction began in August 1944 by the Japanese Army.
 Upon their arrival, they first hired local Thais to construct huts for them, located in wooded areas isolated from nearby villages.
 It consisted of a wood framed, roofed with canvas and floods of milled wood.
 After the completion of the huts, many Thai laborers were recruited to construct the runway.
 Trees were sawn down by hand, and stumps were burnt and filled.
 After one year of construction, Hang Chat airfield was finally activated.
 It consisted of two parallel runways separated by approximately 400 yards (365 m), however the Easterly runway was not serviceable.
 In October 1944, the Eastern runway was being surfaced, where construction effort would be focused on the runway through 15 December.
 It consisted of 6 aircraft shelters, and revetment walls begun being installed.
 As observed by Allied intelligence, Hang Chat Airfield was expected to become operational with aircraft, pilots, and ground personnel.
 By March 1945, the airfield has 12 surface-rolled aircraft shelters.
 By 31 May, Hang Chat Airfield was reported to be disused by the Japanese.